-- Stuc .ts who tran .err
+- Students who transferred in.

-- Money borraled institutions.
+- Money borrowed at other institutions.

-- Parent Jan
+- · Parent loans

-- oud of did not graduate or who graduated with another degree or certificate (but no or s degree).
+- Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

-- any aid related to the CARE Act or unique the COVID-19 pandemic.
+- Any aid related to the CARE Act or unique the COVID-19 pandemic.